 What is the Local Planning Appeal Tribunal (LPAT)?

 The Local Planning Appeal Tribunal (LPAT) is an adjudicative tribunal that hears cases in relation to a range of municipal planning. financial and land matters.
-These include matters such as official plans, zoning bylaws, and minor variances.
+These include matters such as Official Plans, Zoning By-laws, Severances/Consents and Minor Variances.

 The planning process has a built in appeals mechanism through the public consultation process.
 The Planning Act describes who can appeal a decision to the LPAT, the time frame in which they can do so and the reasons for which an appeal may be filed.
 An administrative fee applies.